mintsuki/fvwm95/README.md

 * pulseaudio
 * pavucontrol

-## Actually installing
+## Building
-After all the dependencies are satisfied, configure, build, and install fvwm95 by running:
+After all the dependencies are satisfied - configure, build, and install (into /usr/local - change if wanted) fvwm95 by running:
 ```
-autoreconf -fvi
+./bootstrap
 ./configure --prefix=/usr/local
 make
 sudo make install
 ```

+## Running

+### xinit
 In order to start fvwm95 with xinit, add the following to your `~/.xinitrc` file:
 ```